I joined and went through My Home Job Search. Let me explain why I can’t recommend them in this review and I found some parts to be a scam.

 You have to pay to get access there.
 In my personal opinion, this part of the site has scam elements because the pages about finding jobs can be done on legit, free sites that I’ll show you.
 And furthermore, those free, legit sites have way more info you’ll get from them than from My Home Job Search in my opinion.

-But anyway, the paid parts of this membership site include the job findings, and coaching (And I always advise caution with coaching programs, here is a legit one).
+But anyway, the paid parts of this membership site include the job findings, and coaching (And I always advise caution with coaching programs, but here’s a legit coaching offer I personally offer).

 Here I have identified which areas of the members are available if you pay (I personally did not and will recommend doing it):